ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

 - [x] **E3:** Discuss limitations: study limited to ChatGPT models, sample relatively small
   - Changes: Added an explicit model-family scope limitation in §8 (OpenAI GPT/o‑series only) and kept the small evaluation set caveat prominent; numbering adjusted without inflating length.
 Commit: e637595.

-- [ ] **E4:** Reconsider if sections 14-16 are crucial for main message or make paper too long/hard to read
+- [x] **E4:** Reconsider if sections 14-16 are crucial for main message or make paper too long/hard to read
-  - Changes:
+  - Changes: Kept a lean Appendix A (methods essentials) in-paper; moved Appendix B (Extended Results) and Appendix C (Supplementary Figures) to the public supplementary repository with a stable tag.
+Inserted short stubs in the paper linking to the tag.
+Commit: ab8117e.
+Public repo commit: a500196.
+Tag: R1-supplement-2025-10-23.

 ---